 Causes of America’s Two-Party System

 The consensus among political scientists is that two structural features strongly favor a two-party system as opposed to a multi-party system.
 The first consists of a variety of laws that limit ballot access and otherwise penalize third parties.
 For instance, congressional rules all favor the Democrats and Republicans.
-If someone from a third party or a person with no party affiliation is elected to Congress, she must choose to be affiliated with one of the major parties to get assignments to standing committees.
-Presidential candidates from the major parties receive public money to run their campaigns.
-But when a third-party candidate runs for president and wants public funding through the FEC, she has to receive that funding after the election is over because the amount is tied to how well they did in the last election.
+If someone from a third party or a person with no party affiliation is elected to Congress, they must choose to be affiliated with one of the major parties to get assignments to standing committees.
+Presidential candidates from the major parties can receive public money to run their campaigns.
+But when a third-party candidate runs for president and wants public funding through the Federal Election Commission, they have to receive that funding after the election is over because the amount is tied to how well they did in the last election.

 What happened?
 Blue wins two seats by getting the plurality of votes in District One and the majority of votes in District Three.
 Red wins one seat in District Two.
 Green gets nothing, bupkis, nichts, nada.
 And this is after the Greens have gone through all the work and expense of getting the party started and getting on the ballot.
 Can the Green devotees keep the party going for two years until the next election?
 Maybe.
 Let’s assume that not only do they keep it going, they actually do a little better.
 Here are the results for the next election two years later:

 What is a Green voter to do?
 One choice is to keep voting Green with the hope that the Blue party will self-destruct so that the Greens will be the only real alternative to the Reds.
-Something like that hasn’t happened in the United States since the 1850s, so its likelihood is not high.
+Something like that hasn’t happened in the United States since the 1850s, so it’s not very likely.
 Still, some people make this choice on principle.
 Many others, however, tend to stay within the Blue party and work to make it more environmentally friendly, which deprives the Green party of activists and undercuts the distinctive Green party call among the broader electorate.

 What if we required third parties to gain enough signatures in a state once, after which they would be guaranteed ballot access in perpetuity instead of having to do it each election?
 In addition to that change, what if we also took a different approach to voting?
 One approach might be ranked choice voting (RCV), which has voters ranking all the candidates—e.g., I prefer Samantha first, José second, Bill third, and Kendra fourth.
 Votes are then counted in rounds.
 When RCV is used for single-winner districts, it goes like this: Someone can win an outright majority on the first round, and she is elected.
 If no candidate wins an outright majority on the first round, the candidate with the fewest votes is eliminated, and that candidate’s voters—who picked her as their first choice—will have their second-ranked choice votes allocated.
 This process continues until someone gets an outright majority of votes.
 RCV would work in a similar fashion for election districts with more than one winner.
 (6) RCV could easily be combined with multi-member districts, which might give more people the feeling that they are not wasting their vote.